Talha-Tahir2001/SyntaxSweetheart/README.md

    ```sh
    ng serve
    ```
-   This starts the server-side rendered Angular app.
+   This starts the Angular app.

 5. **Build for production:**
    ```sh